I sat amongst Queens and Kings on Sunday, June 10th and I’m still inspired a month later.

-This event was very different in so many ways – Ms Archer did an excellent job of incorporating Community, Giving to the Homeless and lining up an impressive panelist that were real, relatable and who told their truth.
+This event was very different in so many ways – Ms. Archer did an excellent job of incorporating Community, Giving to the Homeless and lining up an impressive panelist that was real, relatable and who told their truth.

 After everyone ate – Freestyle Spoken Word Poet, Parlay set the tone for the event and the magic that was about to happen.

 Every day we are bombarded with all things Celebrity, or all things local Instagram, Facebook or Twitter wanna be Celebrities.
 Our lives have become one big pile of comparing ourselves to other people’s curated Social Media accounts that we somehow forget that we are people with real lives who should actually be living our lives.
 We forget that there are people right in our backyards that are doing amazing, amazing things – real-life people, living real lives.

 Ms. Archer gathered real-life people: our next-door neighbors, our friends, people living real lives, facing real challenges that many of us can relate to and they are pushing through to be better individuals, to accomplish their goals and to serve as an inspiration for others just like you and me.

 The panelist included Four Queens and Four Kings – the queens were introduced by Brownsville Beauty, Octavia Bradley, who released her first book ”Spilling Secrets of Trauma.”

 The four Queens took the stage and were asked to tell the audience about themselves, they were asked about obstacles they faced in Life and Business, tips for self-care and finally what advice they would give the audience.